A curious phenomenon

 Then I stepped back to look at what they were really doing.
 They were reducing the cycle time of delivering business capability from months to days.
 They were using agile values without being slaves to any of the big-A Agile practices.
 They really did value collaboration over contract negotiation.
 Their customers - the traders - were on the same side as them rather than across the table negotiating scope or delivery dates.
 They really did value working software over comprehensive documentation - although they would comprehensively document where it was necessary because they didn’t not value documentation.
 They really did value responding to change over following a plan.
 And they really did listen to one another and value each other’s opinions over any process or tool.
 Maybe this was what the Agile Manifesto was on about all along.

 Sharing the love

-So now I’m calling it Accelerated Agile.
-When I first started talking about Patterns of Effective Delivery in 2010, I had observed 11 patterns I wanted to share – by which I mean repeatable strategies that work in a given context and that resolve various forces while introducing others.
-Not a recipe or a guaranteed outcome – just a pattern.
+So now I’m calling it Software Faster.
+When I first started talking about Patterns of Effective Delivery in 2010, I had observed 11 patterns I wanted to share - by which I mean repeatable strategies that work in a given context and that resolve various forces while introducing others.
+Not a recipe or a guaranteed outcome - just a pattern.
 I now have nearly thirty, so it’s time to write a book.